 Dissertation Boot Camp

-Purpose - To allow you to make substantial progress in writing your thesis or dissertation in a supportive and distraction free environment.
+The Dissertation Boot Camp is designed to enable you to make substantial progress in writing your thesis in a supportive and distraction free environment and to join a community of other thesis writers.

 Our expectation is that you will arrive every day of the Boot Camp with materials prepared and pre-work done to enable you to focus on writing.
-The two most significant components of this pre-work will be, first, to meet with your supervisor prior to the Boot Camp to plan your goals for the week and, second, to organize the materials (articles, notes, data, charts, etc.) that you will need to bring with you to Douglas Library so that you can write without interruption.
+The two most significant components of this pre-work will be, first, to plan your goals for the week (meeting with your supervisor to discuss these goals may be useful) and, second, to organize the materials (articles, notes, data, charts, etc.) that you will need to bring with you to Douglas Library so that you can write without interruption.
 At the Boot Camp, you can expect to write between 5 and 6 hours each day.

-During the five days, you will also have the opportunity to sign up for 25-minute one-on-one consultations with the expert staff of Student Academic Success Services: Learning Strategies and the Writing Centre to get personalized feedback on your written work and advice on how to address any barriers you encounter in your writing.
+During the four (Feb camp) or five (June camp) days, you will also have the opportunity to sign up for 25-minute one-on-one consultations with the expert staff of Student Academic Success Services: Learning Strategies and the Writing Centre to get personalized feedback on your written work and advice on how to address any barriers you encounter in your writing.

 How you can prepare